-Six Sigma and related methods like DMADV and Lean Six Sigma are a powerful way to improve processes and systems.
-They have been used successfully for decades to reduce errors and increase efficiency but there is a blind spot that can undermine their effectiveness—not adequately accounting for the human perspective.
+Six Sigma and related methods like DMADV and Lean Six Sigma are powerful ways to improve processes and systems.
+They have been used successfully for decades to reduce errors and increase efficiency, but there is a blind spot that can undermine their effectiveness: not adequately accounting for the human perspective.

 “We are trained to look at how to make [a process] faster and more efficient rather than how to make it engaging.” – T.B., Six Sigma Black Belt

 Any process that involves the actions of people will contain hidden complexity and opportunity.
 Business processes and systems must be aligned with the way human beings think, feel, and act to maximize value and minimize risk.

 We spoke with Six Sigma Black Belts to discuss how a human-centered approach can improve outcomes and increase impact.
 Here are 6 ways to include the human dimension in your next process reengineering project.